Originally written: 9/23/2011; last update: 7/17/2017

 |Donate $1.00||Donate $2.50||Donate $5.00||Donate $10.00||Donate another value|

-With the rising availability of Extensible Firmware Interface (EFI) and Unified EFI (UEFI) computers, there's an increasing need to configure EFI boot loaders, particularly in multi-boot environments.
+Most computers today boot using Extensible Firmware Interface (EFI) firmware, or its version-2.x variant, Unified EFI (UEFI).
 The way EFI computers boot is very different from the way older computers based on the Basic Input/Output System (BIOS) boot.
 This fact is both positive and negative.
 On the plus side, the EFI boot method is much more flexible and, in theory, easier to configure than is the BIOS boot method.
-On the minus side, existing documentation and personal skills are often built around BIOS, which can make setting up an EFI-based system tricky.
-There's also the fact that EFI support in Linux distributions is much newer than BIOS support, so there tend to be more EFI glitches.
+On the minus side, EFI skills and documentation still lags BIOS skills and documentation, so people experienced in the BIOS method of booting often make mistakes when dealing with newer EFI-based computers.
+Even EFI support in Linux distributions continues to be a source of occasional problems, particularly with respect to obscure or unusual situations.

 I've written this set of Web pages with the goal of explaining some of the basics of the EFI boot methods, most notably including how to install and manage EFI boot loaders.
 This document is broken into a number of sections, as detailed below.